 College Career Pathways credit from Asnuntuck Community College is available to high school sophomores, juniors and seniors in 11 area schools.
 College Career Pathways, a federally funded program, allows students to earn up to 13 FREE college credits by taking classes at their high school that have been approved through Asnuntuck Community College.
-Students apply for College Career Pathways at their high school and can enroll in three core areas, including, math, science and a career-related area (e.g. accounting, early childhood development, digital photography, business, etc.).
+Students apply for College Career Pathways at their high school and can enroll in high school courses approved by Asnuntuck Community College for college credit.
 Students are able to apply the credits they have earned toward a degree or certificate program at Asnuntuck Community College or transfer them to another college or university.

-Applications must be submitted at the high school.

-Most colleges accept incoming community college credit.
+- \ Applications must be submitted at the high school. - \ Most colleges accept incoming community college credit.
 The final decision is dependent on the accepting college's transfer policy.